Skip to content

 Content creation is a long-term strategy and requires a lot of work to successfully pull off, but the benefits will be worth the effort if you stick it out for the long haul.

-PRO TIP: With so much to do in textile manufacturing, it’s easy to get sidetracked doing one of your other many responsibilities.
+Pro tip: With so much to do in textile manufacturing, it’s easy to get sidetracked doing one of your other many responsibilities.
 That’s why it’s important to work on your production planning, so you have time to manufacture your products and still complete your other takes.

-Teach Workshops
+Teach workshops

 Take this boots-on-the-ground approach to monetize your efforts in textile manufacturing.
 Running workshops is going to help you establish yourself as an industry expert locally (or even in a larger area if you’re willing to travel) and online.